 Use a basting brush to grease a bundt pan with butter or Crisco.
 Dust the entire pan with flour, rotating it and tapping the flour around until the entire surface is covered.Take your time on this step.
 It can mean the difference between a cake that releases perfectly or a cake that comes out of the pan in pieces.

 Cream together butter and sugar.
 Add egg yolks one at a time; making sure that each one is completely incorporated before adding the next one.

 Add the dry ingredients to the creamed mixture alternately with egg nog.

 In a separate bowl, beat egg whites until they form soft peaks.Using a rubber spatula, fold the egg whites into into the batter.

 Spread the batter into the prepared bundt pan.
-Give the pan a couple of good taps on the counter to make sure all those little ridges are filled in.
+Give the pan a couple of solid taps on the counter to make sure all those little ridges are filled in.

 If you typically make your cakes from a mix, be aware that this batter is much thicker than a standard box cake.
 Before the egg whites are folding in, it should be the consistency and texture of very soft cookie dough.If you are concerned about the alcohol being in your finished cake, don't be.
 It will all boil off immediately when you add it to the boiling hot glaze mixture.
 In fact, when you do this, stand back a little or the alcohol cloud from the burn-off may sting your eyes.
 (Voice of experience.)Eggnog Bundt Cake freezes well.